 But then we have our physical training.
 Whether this is running, lifting weights, doing bodyweight exercises, playing tennis, cycling, martial arts, whatever you do, it’s all physical movement training that helps the body adapt to get better.
 (If you’re interested in getting stronger, moving better and upping your mental game I recommend you check out my other website LegendaryStrength.com.
 You can see a good idea of my expertise in the feats of strength I’ve performed here on my best videos.)

 Sleep and recovery are next.
 Any gains don’t necessarily come in your training but in the recovery from that practice or training.
 Whether it’s a hard muscle-tearing down workout, or a skill training session, this is true across the muscular, cardiovascular and nervous systems.
 There are important differences but they all require sleep to restore.
 Sleep is the most crucial element, though there are other ways to up recovery too.

-Your diet is going to come into play on every single one of these.
-In addition to moving towards a natural diet and away from processed foods you’ll want to figure out what sort of food works best for you.
+Next up we have diet.
+Of course, this is important because your diet is going to come into play on every single one of these.
+In addition to moving towards a natural diet and away from processed foods, you’ll want to figure out what sort of food works best for you.
 Although everyone thinks in terms of carbs for energy, personally I do well with a higher fat diet than most.
-You can read more about that here.
+You can read more about fat for fuel here.